-The CRSP initial storage units and authorized participating projects are described in this 71st report and earlier annual reports of the Upper Colorado River Commission.
-Outlined below are updates on construction, operation and maintenance, power generation, recreational use, invasive mussel control, planning investigation activities, reservoir operations, and appropriations of funds for the storage units and participating projects accomplished during the past water year (October 1, 2018 to September 30, 2019), the federal fiscal year (October 1, 2018 to September 30, 2019).
+The CRSP initial storage units and authorized participating projects are described in this 72nd Annual Report and earlier annual reports of the Upper Colorado River Commission.
+Outlined below are updates on construction, operation and maintenance, power generation, recreational use, invasive mussel control, planning investigation activities, reservoir operations, and appropriations of funds for the storage units and participating projects accomplished during the past water year (October 1, 2019 to September 30, 2020), the federal fiscal year (October 1, 2019 to September 30, 2020), and the calendar year (2020).
 Significant upcoming or projected information is also included for some storage units and projects.